miguelibero/darmok/README.md

 * play sounds and music (wav & mp3)

 #### Upcoming
+* more renderer features
+    * other types of lights
+    * deferred, clustered
+    * SSAO
+* camera frustum culling
 * support for nested rmlui data models in lua
 * move miniaudio to use taskflow tasks
 * check memory leak when reloading darmok-lua
 * luajit support (maybe compile using importer)
-* camera frustrum culling
-* more renderer features
-    * other types of lights
-    * deferred, clustered
-    * SSAO
 * text improvements
     * finish all the TextRenderConfig options
     * dynamic distance field rendering with border support